 The Institute of Cancer Research, London, is one of the world’s most influential cancer research organisations.
-Today, genetic variants for brain cancer, revolutionising radiotherapy, and The Royal Parks Half Marathon.
+Today read about radiotracers that spy on cancer, breast cancer

 Join #teamICR and head to the world famous motor racing track for a unique road race – great for beginners or for training for the London Marathon.

 Our Chief Executive and President, Professor Paul Workman, shares his experiences on his blog, The Drug Discoverer.

 For more than 100 years, the ICR has played an important role in shaping understanding of cancer and how it can be treated.

 As we recruit for our latest round of PhD students, we provide a window into student life at The Institute of Cancer Research.